terrinoni/ProjectEuler/README.md

 # ProjectEuler
-Mathematical problems from Project Euler, solved in Java.
+Mathematical problems from Project Euler, solved in Java and Javascript.

 https://projecteuler.net/